sciclic/group05/README.md

 ```
 make all
 ```
-Making all will call a series of scripts in sequence in order to produce the entire analysis
+Make all will call a series of scripts (outlined in "Manual Usage" above) in sequence in order to produce the entire analysis